 False-colour photograph of a Leonid meteor shower.
-Meteor showers, also known as falling or shooting stars, are caused by microscopic dust grains which enter the Earth's atmosphere with speeds between 35 and 95 km per second.
-The air resistance incandesces the particles making them visible as streaks of light.
-Meteor showers occur regularly each year when the Earth crosses the orbit of a comet and its debris enters the Earth's atmosphere.
+Meteor showers, also known as falling or shooting stars, are caused by microscopic dust grains which enter Earth's atmosphere at speeds between 35 and 95 km per second.
+The air resistance incandesces the particles, making them visible as streaks of light.
+Meteor showers occur regularly each year when the Earth crosses the orbit of a comet and its debris enters Earth's atmosphere.
 The Leonid shower is associated with the P/Tempel Tuttle comet.
 The image was taken on November 17th 1966 when the Leonid shower reached a record rate of 60,000 per hour for 40 minutes.

 Model release not required.
 Property release not required.